cselab/pypi4u/README.md

 ![equation](http://latex.codecogs.com/gif.latex?p%28hypothesis%7Cdata%2CI%29%20%5Cpropto%20p%28data%7Chypothesis%2CI%29%5Ctimes%20p%28hypothesis%7CI%29)

-The TMCMC implementation directly generates samples from the probability function using a markov chain.
+The TMCMC implementation directly generates samples from the probability function by using a markov chain.
 The generated samples can then be used to determine the stochastic mean and variance.
 The stochasitc mean of the multivariate distribution can be equated to the most-likely parameters/estimators that define the trend of the data.

 ## Getting Started
 The covariance matrix adaptation evolution strategy (CMA-ES) implementation requires python 2.7.
 Furthermore, the following python packages need to be installed: